John G. Rowland: Wilson-Foley campaign

 On March 31, 2014, husband and wife Brian and Lisa Wilson-Foley, the Vice Chair of the Bushnell Center for the Performing Arts Board of Trustees, pleaded guilty in federal court to corruption charges for illegally paying and afterwards hiding campaign consulting fees to the former governor, who is widely considered the main target for the federal probers.
 In 2012, Wilson-Foley ran for Congress in Connecticut 5th district.
 Rowland secretly served as a consultant to her campaign.

 On September 8, Lisa Wilson-Foley's husband, Brian Foley, told the jury that his wife had signed a fictional contract with Rowland to create the impression that Rowland was working for a group of nursing homes Foley owned.
 Instead, Rowland was providing political advice.
 Despite the statement, Rowland's lawyers insisted that the client was a campaign volunteer and that he was paid for giving Foley advice on his healthcare business, not for being a political consultant.
 Shortly thereafter on September 16, first defense witness Bedard testified in accord with this line of defense.
-Bedard claims directly countered prosecutor's charges whereby he states that Rowland: "The healthcare and nursing home industry was changing and Brian hired him as a consultant to help us move forward," Bedard testified: "The healthcare and nursing home industry was changing and Brian [Foley] hired him [Rowland] as a consultant to help us move forward. ...
+Bedard claims directly countered prosecutor's charges: "The healthcare and nursing home industry was changing and Brian hired him as a consultant to help us move forward," Bedard testified: "The healthcare and nursing home industry was changing and Brian [Foley] hired him [Rowland] as a consultant to help us move forward. ...
 He knew the politics and practical ways to speed along Medicaid payments that were often delayed by between nine months to a year."

 On September 19, 2014, Rowland was convicted on federal charges that he conspired to hide payment for his work on two congressional campaigns.
 He was convicted in New Haven federal court on all seven counts, including conspiracy, falsifying records in a federal investigation, causing false statements to be made to the Federal Election Commission, and causing illegal campaign contributions.
 On March 18, 2015, Rowland was sentenced to prison for 30 months by U.S. District Judge Janet Bond Arterton.
 Judge Arterton also fined Rowland $35,000 and ordered him to serve three years of supervision by the federal probation office upon his release.
-Rowland turned down the opportunity to speak and is planning on appealing the sentence.
+Rowland turned down the opportunity to speak and appealed the sentence.
 His conviction was upheld by the 2nd U.S. Circuit Court of Appeals in New York City on June 17, 2016.
 Rowland served less than the full 30-month term and was released from federal custody on May 26, 2018.

+President Donald Trump pardoned Rowland on May 28, 2025.

 Electoral history

+Personal life

+Rowland was first married to Deborah Joan Nabhan (born 1958), with whom he had daughters Kristen and Julianne.
+In 1994, Rowland who was then a 12-day governor elect, married his high school sweetheart Patricia Largay (née Oemcke), on Block Island, Rhode Island.

+Rowland resided in Middlebury, Connecticut.
+In 2022, he purchased a historic Waterside Lane home in Clinton, Connecticut, which is listed on the National Register of Historic Places for $800,000.